-Engine trouble warning light "-"
+Engine trouble warning light " 🛱 "

-This warning light flashes or stays on if an electrical circuit monitoring the engine is not working correctly.
-If this occurs, have a Yamaha dealer check the self-diagnosis system.
+This warning light comes on if a problem is detected in the electrical circuit monitoring the engine.
+If this occurs, have a Yamaha dealer check the selfdiagnosis system.

 The electrical circuit of the warning light can be checked by turning the key to "ON".
 The warning light should come on for a few seconds, and then go off.
 If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.

-Speedometer
+Speedometer unit